| DEPARTMENT OPS · LIVE STREAM ALL SYSTEMS RUNNING --:--:-- CT

 A whole department, below one agency retainer.

-SMB multi-channel agency programs typically start around $3,500–$5,000/mo — for a slice of an account team.
-Deptzy runs all seven seats for a flat $2,900/mo, with a human approving anything that ships.
+SMB multi-channel agency programs typically start around $3,500–$5,000/mo — for a slice of an account team you never see work.
+Deptzy runs all seven seats for a founding rate of $420/mo, on a stream you can watch, with a human approving anything that ships.

 ALT·01